GurraT/Ecotracker/README.md

-- 14- 25 years are looking for something with a WOW-factor something new and trendy with a cool and interactive design which could be viewed on the telephone.
+- 14- 25 years are looking for something with a WOW-factor something new and trendy with a cool and interactive design which could be viewed on a mobile telephone.

 - 25- 45 years are looking for a clear, informative app where it is easy to find and evaulate information, which is applicable both on computer and mobile devices